 The drone will not fly safely if birds come into direct contact.

-He added that “We have and will continue listening to the advice from independent environmental consultants, ornithological expert to ensure that any potential impacts on birds are minimal.”
+“We will continue to listen and follow the advice from independent environmental consultants and ornithological expert to ensure that there is no potential impact on birds,” he said.

-Ben Roberts, an eyewitness, documented the attacks and assured the Canberra Times they were being improved by some birds every day.
+Ben Roberts, an eyewitness, documented the attacks and assured the Canberra Times they were being improved by some of the birds every day.

-Roberts said that “it’s only a matter time before they win somebody.”
+Roberts stated, “It’s only a matter time before they win somebody.”

-Roberts said that he even saw paint stains in the air.
-This could indicate that an Australian crow had hit the drone.
+He claimed that he even saw paint stains floating in the air, which could indicate that an Australian crow struck the drone.

 Since being restricted by the covid-19 pandemic, Roberts has committed to ordering wing Drink coffee at home and transport it to his house in Harrison by drone.
 These birds don’t like coffee, so they may not have prevented childbirth.

 Wayne Condon, chief pilot of UAV Training Australia (Unmanned Aerial Vehicle), said that drone operators should avoid bird nesting places.
-He suggested that drone operators should not allow birds to attack them.
+He advised that drone operators should be alerted if a bird attempts to attack them.